 If needed, scrub the exterior of the wok with the scouring pad.
 It’s fine if the outside of the wok is a little rough.

 Rinse the wok and dry thoroughly with a kitchen towel or paper towel.
 Place the wok back on the stove and heat until all the water has completely evaporated.

-Let the wok cool and wipe the inside of the wok down with a few drops of oil and a paper towel.
+Let the wok cool and wipe the inside with a few drops of oil and a paper towel.
 Wipe the oil all over the wok to give the surface a light coating.

-Tips for maintaining a seasoned wok
+Tips for Maintaining a Seasoned Wok

 - Never put your wok in the dishwasher!